 - Resources for colleagues experiencing emotional, relational, behavioral or mental

 The pandemic has highlighted the need for all of us to practice self-care and seek out help when we need it.

 - Working and Teaching Remotely

-Working and Teaching Remotely is an online program where members of the San Diego State Community can come together and get practical advice/suggestions on how to deal with the new environment we are all experiencing.
+Working and Teaching Remotely was an online program where members of the San Diego State Community could come together and get practical advice/suggestions on how to deal with the new environment we are all experiencing.

 This is a recording from Dr. Sumun Pendakur's CIE community professional learning opportunity on March 16, 2021.
 Implementing a strategic plan brings opportunities and lessons to all involved.
 We’ll dive in to explore how students, staff, and faculty can be in coalition, while also moving the needle on their locus of control in meaningful ways.

 A college of SDSU, SDSU-IV has a rich history of serving southeastern California as a source of quality education and research.
 This is a recording of the Oct 27, 2021 webinar with Professors Elizabeth Cordero and David Kanaan that introduces the SDSU-IV community, the connections between SDSU-IV and the main campus of SDSU, areas for potential growth, and the important role that SDSU-IV plays in the mission of SDSU overall.